PayPal Working Capital Review

 PayPal will loan you a maximum of 18% of your annual PayPal sales, with a cap at $97K for your first loan and a cap of $125K for loans after that.
 For example, if you make $100K annually, PayPal will loan you a maximum of $9K.

 PayPal Working Capital loans are repaid through a daily deduction of a percentage of your PayPal sales, so they don’t have a specific maturity date.
 However, to keep you on track, PayPal requires that you pay at least 10% of your loan every 90 days.
 So, if you are falling behind, you may need to make catch-up payments.

-The only fee PayPal charges is a one-time fee, calculated once by multiplying the fee (often called a “factor rate” or “buy rate”) by the principal.
+The only fee PayPal charges is a one-time fee, calculated once by multiplying a factor rate (sometimes called a “buy rate”) by the principal.
 This fee must be repaid along with the principal.
 Because PayPal does not charge interest, your fee will not change regardless of how long you take to repay the loan.

 Based on the calculator on the website, PayPal will offer you somewhere between 1.005 – 1.35 times the amount of capital you’re borrowing.
 In other words, you’ll pay somewhere between $1.01 and $1.35 for every $1.00 you borrow.